Package Exports

 var source = require('gl-basic-shader').generate(options)

-console.log(source.vertex, source.fragment, source.attributes, source.uniforms)
+console.log(source.vertex, source.fragment, source.attributes, source.uniforms)attributes

 The attributes.
 Some may not be present if not specified at construction.
 They use a fixed location for easier VAO bindings.